 If the episode is not a life-threatening situation, then travelers may be able to receive assistance through their travel insurance company.
 By contacting a travel insurance company's assistance number, travelers can get directions to the nearest emergency room, and receive translation assistance.

-Being stuck at an airport is actually a common travel emergency, with a equally simple remedy.
-While nobody wants to be stuck in an airport overnight – but it commonly happens during inclement weather, system wide delays, and other situations.
-If you get stuck in an airport, remember: there are a lot worse places to be alone in the world.
+Being stuck at an airport is actually a common travel emergency, with an equally simple remedy.
+While nobody wants to be stuck in an airport overnight, it commonly happens during inclement weather, system wide delays, and other situations.
+If you get stuck in an airport, remember: there are a lot more worse places to be alone in the world.

 The first call to make is to a travel insurance provider.
 In the event a trip is delayed overnight, trip delay coverage may be able to cover a hotel room and other incidentals.
 In the event your situation does not qualify, then contact the airport's passenger assistance department, as many airports have temporary overnight shelters for passenger's use.